HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Humidity

-The longer answer is that if you want to grow your plant in a room that is heavily heated or air-conditioned you'll need to make sure the level of humidity around the plant is medium to high.
-The easiest way to achieve this is through misting or growing it on a pebble tray, but there are other methods you can use.
+The longer answer is that if you want to grow your plant in a room with low humidity, especially a heavily heated or air-conditioned one, you'll need to ensure the humidity level around the plant increased.
+The easiest way to achieve this is by using a humidifier, but there are other methods you can use.

 Palms are thirsty plants and so you need to be watering frequently